ayamadori/BrowserExtention/README.md

 Test
 -------
-Tested on Nokia Asha SDK 1.1 & 1.2(beta).
+Tested on Nokia Asha SDK 1.1 & 1.2(beta) and Asha 230.

 License
 ----------